 So make sure you put some real thought into the placement and color of your Koi fish tattoo.

 Along with the Koi fish, Geisha tattoos are widely popular Japanese tattoos.

-Geisha tattoos stand out among most tattoos because they are known for their striking makeup, extravagant hair, and complex and colorful kimonos.
+Geisha tattoos stand out among most tattoos because they are known for their makeup, extravagant hair, and complex and colorful kimonos.

 There are many different roles of a Geisha.

 One might find them to be a hostess, court jester, performance artist, and even more.

 They make the people around them feel special and exemplary.

 A Geisha is the token of feminine nature and often symbolizes artistry and perfectionism.

 If this is something you want to bring into your own life, a Geisha tattoo might be the right fit.